Justification of Red List Category

 Conservation Actions Underway

-In Ecuador populations occur in Machalilla National Park, Tinalandia Natural Reserve and Cerro Blanco Protected Forest.
+In Ecuador, populations occur in Machalilla National Park, Tinalandia Natural Reserve and Cerro Blanco Protected Forest.
 It is present in Tumbes Natural Reserve and Cerros de Amotape National Park, Peru.
+The species is listed as Vulnerable at the national level in Ecuador (Freile et al. 2018) and as Near Threatened in Peru (SERFOR 2018).

 Conservation Actions Proposed

-Effectively protect and manage protected areas where the species occurs.
+Quantify the population size.
+Monitor the population trend.
 Study its ecology and the ability of small populations to persist in degraded habitats and small, fragmented patches.
+Effectively manage protected areas where the species occurs.

 Text account compilers